chloeekk/chloeekk.github.io/content/posts/demand-gen-vs-performance-max/index.md

 ## How Automated Are These Campaign Types?

-* **PMax** is Google’s most automated campaign type.
-It suits advertisers who want wide reach and trust Google’s AI to optimize.
+* **PMax** is Google's most automated campaign type.
+It suits advertisers who want wide reach and trust Google's AI to optimize with careful [performance evaluation](https://chloevolution.com/posts/how-to-evaluate-and-improve-ai-max-performance/).
 * **Demand Gen** retains more manual control—better for brands who want to stay in charge of creative presentation and audience precision, especially in mid-to-upper funnel stages.

 | Feature                      | **Performance Max**                             | **Demand Gen**                                            |